MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 Azure Active Directory is needed to perform several configuration steps when installing Microsoft 365.
 These steps are performed using Windows PowerShell.
 However, before you can use PowerShell to access Azure AD, you must first install the Windows PowerShell modules that enable you to access Azure AD through PowerShell.
 In this task, you will prepare for using Azure AD by installing those PowerShell modules.

-1. On the LON-DC1 VM, in Internet Explorer, enter the following URL in the address bar: **http://aka.ms/AA70s3f**
+1. On the LON-DC1 VM, open a new tab in the browser and enter the following URL in the address bar: **http://aka.ms/AA70s3f**

     ‎This will take you to the **Microsoft Download Center** for the **Microsoft Online Services Sign-In Assistant for IT Professionals RTW.**